Tips for Poets

 cold, gray beauty.

-Well, that's not a great poem, but it's a start.
+Well, that's certainly not a great poem, but it's a start.
 (That's why we call them "rough drafts.")
+Looking back at my observation worksheet you'll notice I also came up with other ideas for poems such as tripping and skinning my knee.

-What would you write about this cracked sidewalk?
+What would YOU write about a cracked sidewalk?

-After you've finished your worksheet, think about the different types of poems you might write about a squirrel.
+After you've finished your worksheet, think about the different types of poems you might write about an owl.
 Here are a few ideas:

-1. Write a narrative poem in which you describe the squirrel and its world.
+1. Write a narrative poem in which you describe the owl and its world.

-2. Write a "mask poem" and pretend that you are the squirrel, using first person such as "I," "me," "mine," etc. What does a squirrel have to say about his world?
+2. Write a "mask poem" and pretend that you are the owl, using first person such as "I," "me," "mine," etc. What does an owl have to say the world?
 What does he dream about?

-3. Write an "apostrophe poem" in which you speak directly to the squirrel.
-What will you tell that squirrel?
+3. Write an "apostrophe poem" in which you speak directly to the owl.
+What will you tell that owl?
 Will you ask him questions?

 Have fun!
 Read your work out loud as you go along.
 (I know that sounds silly, but it really does help!)
 Write lots of drafts until your poem is exactly how you want it to be.

-Here are some books on writing poetry that you might like:
+Here are some books and links that you might like:

 Poetry Matters: Writing a Poem from the Inside Out by Ralph Fletcher